PBS SUFFRAGE DOCUMENTARY CITIZEN’S AT LAST: TEXAS WOMEN FIGHT FOR THE VOTE

 SUFFRAGE CURRICULUM PROGRAMMING

-Jessica Brannon-Wranosky will serve as Project Director for Votes for Texas Women Curriculum, a partnership project between Humanities Texas and Texas A&M University-Commerce partially funded by TEA that will create a series of lesson plans and learning modules that will provide secondary educators with the tools and content to bring the documentary Citizens At Last: Texas Women Fight For the Vote, content from the Humanities Texas exhibit, and Jessica’s forthcoming book into the classroom in a variety of ways depending on each individual teacher’s and class’s needs.
-The secondary education curriculum created by this project will be available free and open to educators through the Humanities Texas site starting sometime in late 2022 or early 2023.
+Jessica Brannon-Wranosky serves as Project Director for Votes for Texas Women Curriculum, a partnership project between Humanities Texas and Texas A&M University-Commerce partially funded by TEA that will create a series of lesson plans and learning modules that will provide secondary educators with the tools and content to bring the documentary Citizens At Last: Texas Women Fight For the Vote, content from the Humanities Texas exhibit, and Jessica’s forthcoming book into the classroom in a variety of ways depending on each individual teacher’s and class’s needs.
+The secondary education curriculum created by this project will be available free and open to educators through the Humanities Texas site starting sometime in 2024.